 The reuse of external existing vocabularies appearing in a catalogue, not managed by your organization.
 Present the pros and cons of relying on vocabularies.

-Pros:
+Pros:µ

 it reduces human labor when formalizing vocabularies from scratch;

 It increases the quality of new vocabularies (AP) because the reused components have already been tested;